On voting

 Alright, we’ve figured out the probability side of the equation.
 Now for the hard part: what’s \(\Delta V\)?
 How much “value” does one candidate create over the other?

-Also, \(\Delta V\) doesn’t have to be monetary.
+I’ll use dollars as proxy, but \(\Delta V\) doesn’t have to be monetary.
 Feel free to measure it in lives saved, trees planted, vibes per capita, or whatever metric you care about.
 The framework is the same.

 The federal budget as a proxy